denisknk/api-slot-alert/README.md

 Install Pyton

-Type in the terminal from the project folder "python3 api-slot-alert.py"
+Type in the terminal from the project folder "python3 api-slot-alert.py" to run the script.